sqlsizer/ps-sqlsizer/README.md

 A set of PowerShell scripts to make a copy of a Microsoft SQL database with a subset of data from the original database.

+Additionally the scripts are able to:
+- Delete data from the database quickly (respecting all foreign keys)
+- Extract a subset of the data from the database (currently only to XML)

 # Internals
 The algorithm used in SqlSizer is a variation of Breadth-first and Depth-first search search algorithm applied to a relational database.